joeypiccola/homelab/cisco/readme.md

 All things cisco.

+## notes

+- On first pass of a new switch it might take a bit for VTP to pull in the VLANs resulting in access port configs to fail.

+## usb serial

+Find and download `MacOSX_1.6.1_20160309.pkg` for your TrendNet `TU-S9`.
+Do not have the usb2serial connected when installed!

+`/Volumes/s$/applications/mac/usb2serial/Mac_TU-S9(10.9-10.12)/MacOSX_1.6.1_20160309.pkg`

+Find the usb device.

+`ls -la /dev/tty.us*`

+Connect to the usb device with screen.

+`screen /dev/tty.usbserial`

+Maybe on a different port (e.g. Ubiquity).

+`screen /dev/tty.usbserial 115200`

 ## wipe

 Connect up your console cable and power on the switch while holding down the “mode” button.